okinealb/face-detection/milestone_2/README.md

-# Milestone 2: Image Integeals and Haar Features
+# Milestone 2: Image Integrals and Haar Features
 This folder contains the implementation of image integrals and the extraction of Haar features for face detection.

 ## Goals